ubports/ubuntu-ui-toolkit/manual-tests/README.txt

 #.
 Release LMB

 Expected Result:
+#.
+Buttons page is visible
+#.
 QML Button is in pressedColor while LMB is pressed.
+#.
 QML Button emits signal clicked() when LMB is released.

 Directory Structure